 When Will I Make My First Holy Communion?

-After faithfully attending the RCIA process through Period Three and attending Mass each Sunday, participants will receive the Sacrament of Eucharist and the Sacrament of Confirmation at the Easter Vigil Liturgy on Holy Saturday.
+After faithfully attending the RCIA process through Period Three and attending Mass each Sunday, participants will receive the Sacrament of Eucharist and the Sacrament of Confirmation usually after Easter of the following year.

 The RCIA Team

 In addition to our Pastor, Rev. Paul Pecchie, the Team consists of a dedicated group of Catholic Christian catechists who have a love of our Lord and a strong desire and passion to share their faith with those exploring the RCIA process.

 The Team is eager to travel with you on your Journey of Faith, be there for you to answer your questions, and welcome you in Christian love.

 If you are interested in receiving the Sacraments of Eucharist (Holy Communion) and Confirmation, please contact RCIA Director Michele Niemier in the parish office at 352-796-2096, ext.
 108, or e-mail at AsstSecretary@stantchurch.org.

 Testimonies from Past RCIA Participants . . .